5 Bee Friendly Perennials for Your Zone 3 Garden for Better Biodiversity

-Adding bee friendly perennials will make your organic garden more hospitable to both native pollinators and honey bees will ensure that you can continue to harvest fruit and vegetables that need pollination.
+Adding bee friendly perennials will make your organic garden more hospitable to both native pollinators and honey bees and ensure that you can continue to harvest fruit and vegetables that need pollination over a long season.
 The key is to provide bee fodder throughout the growing season using perennials.
 From early in the spring, when the pussy willows emerge to well into the fall – when the native pollinators hibernate, perennials reliably offer honey bees and native pollinators what they need.

 These 5 bee friendly perennials will give you that extended blooming season by blossoming sequentially while the bees are actively foraging.
 Consider the bees, both wild pollinators and honeybees, as you are planning next year’s successful harvests.

 These long blooming perennials not only provide sweet pollen and nectar for bees and other pollinators, they also provide medicinal benefits to the bees.
 Bees will forage them instinctively to relieve health challenges within the hive.
 These perennials also provide medicinal benefit to you, the gardener.
 So as you help the bees you help yourself.

 If you have a small garden consider planting one or two of these perennial plants in a back corner or in a container and help out the bees.
 Some of them have miniature varieties that your garden store can help you with.
 If you have acreage, these can be planted in a hedgegrow to feed both the bees and wildlife over many years.

 Willow – an early blooming, medicinal

 Willow is the first blossom to open in the spring.
 The pussy willows often emerge even before the snow is fully melted around the roots of the tree.
 Bees forage on the pollen at a time when there is little else in the landscape to feed them.